EXCLUSIVE-China puts 4 mln barrels of Iranian oil into state reserves -source, Vortexa

 The refilling of China's strategic petroleum reserves also comes ahead of a plan to release oil from its emergency stockpile in a rare coordination with the United States to help cool global oil prices which hit a seven-year high this week.
 O/R

-China has been importing Iranian oil under the radar which is not reflected in official customs data as buyers are fearful of invoking U.S. sanctions.
+China has previously been importing Iranian oil under the radar, with the shipments not reflected in official customs data as buyers fear invoking U.S. sanctions.
 On Thursday, China's customs reported the first import of Iranian crude in a year despite ongoing sanctions.

 China brought in 260,312 tonnes (1.9 million barrels) of Iranian crude oil in December, according to data from the General Administration of Chinese Customs, which last recorded Iranian oil inflows in December 2020 at double the volume.